Thinking through our Unitarian and Universalist symbolism - a meditation for Holy Week

 "We feel that universalism is not the product of any one cultural or religious tradition, but is in fact implicit in all the great faiths ... we consider ourselves to be "Universalists of Christian descent."

-But it seems to me to be a matter of regret that, since then, the Unitarian Universalist Association has, at least symbolically speaking in it's last two "rebrandings", taken a backwards step in placing the chalice back at the centre of the symbol.
+But it seems to me to be a matter of regret that, since then, the Unitarian Universalist Association, at least symbolically speaking in its last two "rebrandings" (in 2005 and 2014), has taken a backwards step in placing the chalice back at the centre of the symbol.

 You can begin to read something of the current American debate about the newest change of symbols at this link.

-Making (or, in the British case, keeping) our own liberal religious symbols centred and symmetrical worries me, for I feel it can easily and quietly encourage in us the development of an unconscious desire to do our own muscling in to the centre and this can also quietly fuel the always dangerous idea that our own faith, religion or philosophy is central, that is has all the right answers and should occupy all the space.
+Making (or, in the British case, keeping) our own liberal religious symbols centred and symmetrical worries me, for I feel it can easily and quietly encourage in us the development of an unconscious desire to do our own muscling into the centre and this can also quietly fuel the always dangerous idea that our own faith, religion or philosophy is central, that it has all the right answers and should occupy all the space.

 |The current UUA symbol|